RensJanssen/Rotterdampas-API-Docs/source/index.md

 401 | There isn't a user linked to the given X-AUTHENTICATION-TOKEN.
 403 | Can't find the 'PasSoort'.
 403 | Can't find the 'organization' of the pass.
-404 | Can't find any action linked to 'action_id'.
+404 | Can't find any action with 'action_id'.
-404 | Can't find any review linked to this action.
 200 | Everything is ok.